Fri, 24 August 2007

 Guests / Speakers

 Nadine Bachand, Project Coordinator, Ecological Agriculture Program, Equiterre (Montreal, QC) - For over ten years, a profound concern for the protection of the environment has brought Nadine to work with various environmental organizations.
-She is particularily dedicated to working on issues related to the current food system.
+She is particularly dedicated to working on issues related to the current food system.
 In the context of her Master's research in Environmental Sciences, Nadine focused on the use of pesticides in urban contexts.
 Nadine has been with Equiterre since March 2003 and is has been working to develop relationships between local organic farms and social institutions, including their Organic Daycare program.

 Linda Bonnefoy, Alligator Pie Preschool (Whitehorse, YK) - Linda has a background in mental health counseling and curriculum development.
 She created and runs a mentorship program at Alligator Pie Preschool in the Yukon based on hands-on organic gardening.
 With the help of experts and farmers from the community and territory, children learn how vegetables are grown and the real value of food.